SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I'm Srijan Badhya, a member of Debate Shenanigans 3.0 (if you still follow that chronological system).
 I've been a part of around 200 debates with PES Debsoc members across my 4 years.
 I've helped conduct recruitments for 3 batches, and experienced the recruitment for my own batch.
 I have experienced being under different leaders, and have experience trying different forms of leadership myself.
 I've engaged with dozens of juniors about how they feel in the soc.
 I've talked to debaters from other colleges about how they believe societies should be run.
 There are too many people to credit in the making of this book, in fact, they're everyone I've had the honor of meeting across my debate career.
 You can contact me at srijanbadhya@gmail.com or artemisrijan@gmail.com, I'll definitely reply within a week.

 There already exists a globally famous document, [How to Start a Debate Society](https://drive.google.com/file/d/1qAni64_JD4Uu6N00kryFs0j_W7q1Heeb/view).
-I felt that it was necessary to have something more tailored to PES, tailored to the state of the PES Debsoc at the moment, and hence I embarked on this project.
+I thought that it was necessary to have something more tailored to PES, tailored to the state of the PES Debsoc at the moment, and hence I embarked on this project.

 <br>
 <br>